andmos/ReadingList-Data/BookNotes/Random.Notes.md

 -  Another flaw in the human character is that everybody wants to build and nobody wants to do maintenance. ― Kurt Vonnegut

 - Anybody who doesn’t change their mind a lot is dramatically underestimating the complexity of the world we live in. - Jeff Bezos

+- A complex system that works is invariably found to have evolved from a simple system that worked.
+The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
+You have to start over, beginning with a working simple system. - John Gall